ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 ```

 > **More info:** some languages are weakly-typed.
-> That means you can change the type a data that is referenced by a variable implicitly, at any time.
+> That means you can change the type of data referenced by a variable implicitly, at any time.
-> These type of changes can lead to unintended or unforeseen consequences.
+> These types of changes can lead to unintended or unforeseen consequences.
 > I recommend learning a strongly-typed language like C# to understand these concepts first.
 > Afterward, moving to a weakly-typed language is easier.
-> The learning curve of moving from weakly- to strongly-typed language is way harder.
+> The learning curve of moving from weakly- to strongly-typed language is way more challenging.
 > Furthermore, typing errors are caught at compile-time when using a strongly-typed language instead of at runtime, which should lead to less-buggy products.

 Next, let's explore the identifier part of our initial statement.